cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 at the module level using the `TestBed.configureTestingModule` API.

-This means that module-level providers (resolved from imports or `@Injectable({providedIn: 'root' })` can be overridden but providers specified in `@Component({ providers: [...] })` will not be overridden when using `cy.mount(MyComponent, { providers: [...] })`.
+This means that module-level providers (resolved from imports or `@Injectable({ providedIn: 'root' })` can be overridden but providers specified in `@Component({ providers: [...] })` will not be overridden when using `cy.mount(MyComponent, { providers: [...] })`.

-To override component-level providers, use the TestBed.overrideComponent API.
+To override component-level providers, use the `TestBed.overrideComponent` API.

 See a concrete example [here](https://www.cypress.io/blog/2022/11/04/upcoming-changes-to-component-testing/#angularproviders-priority).